kisinga/Dukahub/frontend/README.md

 - **Integration Tests:** Service integration, critical workflows, behavioral smoke tests
 - **Component Tests:** Minimal - only essential component tests (e.g., app initialization)

-**Requirements:** Chromium must be installed to run tests.
+**Requirements:** Chrome must be installed to run tests.

-- **Local development:** Install Chromium on your system
+- **Local development:** Install Chrome on your system
-  - Install with: `sudo apt-get install chromium-browser` (Debian/Ubuntu) or `sudo dnf install chromium` (Fedora)
+  - Install with: `sudo apt-get install google-chrome-stable` (Debian/Ubuntu) or download from [Google Chrome](https://www.google.com/chrome/)
-  - If you see `ERROR [launcher]: No binary for ChromeHeadless browser on your platform`, Chromium is not installed
+  - If you see `ERROR [launcher]: No binary for ChromeHeadless browser on your platform`, Chrome is not installed
-- **CI:** Chromium is installed automatically in the GitHub Actions workflow
+- **CI:** Chrome is installed automatically in the GitHub Actions workflow

 ## Environment